Lilmortal/Lilmortal.github.io/README.md

 	<li>Modularize my files instead of having HTML/CSS/JS folders.
 What about files like base.scss?
 Do I put that out in the root folder?
 Do I create a new folder for it?
 Do I need a
 	template for HTML like Jade?</li>
 	<li>Maybe think about using BEM + SMACSS + OOCSS</li>
+	<li>Test this using Mocha or Jasmine.
+Need to structure it so it is more testable (e.g. use import * as something instead of import { something }); think about using
+	dependency injection here.</li>
 	<li>Make the website design better...
 It looks so 90s</li>
 	<li>Maybe have a high score?
 Try implement a HTML5 local storage</li>
 </ul>